PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 "assembly" isn't exactly easy to code with.
 Also assembly instructions tend to be specific for each type of CPU, so an app written for one processor wouldn't work on another processor.

-To solve this problem we made even easier programming languages that look like this
+To solve this problem we made even easier programming languages that look like this.

 (the C programming language)
 ```c